Step into historic shoes

 If you'd like to joust with someone else in your household, make some mini knights on horseback to joust on your table or floor - check out Craft Knight's top tips.
 You might even like to gather a crowd of your toys to watch the action!

-We'd love to hear about your knightly adventures - please do share your #LearningWithHES online.
+How did you enjoy your time as a jousting knight?
+We'd love to hear about your knightly adventures - please do share your #LearningWithHES with us online.

 Time to dive into a life of luxury.